amidaware/tacticalrmm/docs/docs/troubleshooting.md

 ```

 !!!note
     Logging of installs isn’t desirable as it logs extremely sensitive information which is why this isn’t done by default! **Do not** post the raw log publicly only provide it if requested and then by dm only.
+Authorized users in Discord are: @BurningTimes#1938 @sadnub#6992 @dinger1986#1734 @silversword#9652

 #### "Bad credentials" error when trying to login to the Web UI